asafiw/simloud-docs/src/pages/en/examples-of-simloud-files.markdown

       MasterUsername: postgresmaster
       MasterUserPassword: 47379dc6-c120-pwd
 ```
-For deploying both databases, RDS and DynamoDB, - you can deploy on the portal `k8s-service-3` microservice.
+On the portal, you can deploy both databases, RDS and DynamoDB, using the k8s-service-3 microservice.

 Simloudfile for `k8s-service-3`: